-Kinetic energy is a form of energy that is calculated according to the velocity of the object.
-The velocity is a relative value that is calculated according to a reference point.
-For example, in most of the kinetic energy calculations, kinetic energy is calculated according to the earth.
-Earth’s velocity is considered as 0.
-And the velocities of the objects are calculated according to this absolute 0 point.
+Furthermore, kinetic energy is a form of energy that we calculate according to the velocity of the object.
+The velocity is a relative value that we calculate according to a reference point.
+For example, in most of the kinetic energy calculations, we calculate the kinetic energy according to the earth.
+We consider the Earth’s velocity as 0.
+And then we calculate the velocities of the objects according to this absolute 0 point.

-The kinetic energy is calculated with the formulation of;
+We calculate the kinetic energy with the formulation of;

-The hydroelectric energy plants are a very important example where kinetic energy conversion of the flowing fluid is used.
+Furthermore, the hydroelectric energy plants are a very important example where kinetic energy conversion of the flowing fluid is used.
 The fluid flows from the higher elevations which have higher potential energy.
-At the lower elevation, this potential energy is converted into kinetic energy.
+Also, at the lower elevation, this potential energy is converted into kinetic energy.
 With turbines, this kinetic energy of the flowing fluid is converted into rotational mechanical energy.
 This mechanical energy is converted to electrical energy with the generators.

-The general aspects of the kinetic energy and kinetic energy calculator can be explained as above.
+So, the general aspects of the kinetic energy and kinetic energy calculator are like above.

 Your precious feedbacks are very important to us.